ryukiee23/Transfer-DAPP/README.md

-This is a basic Transfer DAPP that includes two transfer and withdraw buttons.
+This is a basic Transfer DAPP deployed on Rinkeby Test Network which includes transfer and withdraw buttons.

+It is deployed on netlify : https://optimistic-johnson-36cf39.netlify.app/